Farley Ledges

-Farley Ledges, 1067 ft is a bluff knob located on the southeast side of Northfield Mountain in eastern Franklin County, Massachusetts.
+Farley Ledges, 1067 ft is a bluff knoll located on the southeast side of Northfield Mountain in eastern Franklin County, Massachusetts.
 The ledge is notable for its extensive rock climbing ascents; it rises 700 ft above the small village of Farley (part of Erving, Massachusetts) and has been used by rock climbers since the 1930s.
 The Western Massachusetts Climbers Coalition has been active in purchasing land to preserve access to the mountain; 2007 purchases included a parcel along Route 2 developed into a trailhead with a parking lot and access corridor to the ledges.
 The 110 mi Metacomet-Monadnock Trail ascends the wooded north side of the ledges where Briggs Brook Falls tumbles from the ridgecrest; a marked rock climbing access loop trail departs from the Metacomet-Monadnock Trail to traverse both the summit of the ledges and the extensive boulder field beneath.

 Climbing access at Farley is an ongoing concern and the crag has faced closures by landowners in the past.
 Landowners have requested that no online or printed guides containing climbing route descriptions or grades are published.
 As a result, climbing at Farley Ledges is a social affair for new climbers who must seek out experienced locals for climbing information.